-My name is Ellie Pell and I am a competitive vegan athlete living in Syracuse, NY.
+My name is Ellie Pell and I am a runner living in Ithaca, NY.

 I started running distances (longer than a 3000m) about 5 years ago on the side on a mountain.
 My first half marathon distance was the Monster Half Marathon trail race in which I finished in about 2 hours and 10 minutes.